Skip to content

 1. From the list of options under New workflow (as shown in screencapture above), select Import from git.

-2. Paste the Github URL above (or any GitHub, GitLab or other repository URL) in the Repository URL field.
+2. Paste the GitHub URL above (or any GitHub, GitLab or other repository URL) in the Repository URL field.

 3. Review the version selected in the dropdown menu Workflow version commit.
 The last tagged version is selected by default, feel free to select another commit or tag.
 Note that versions already imported in LabID are labeled as such.